improvgroup/sharedcode/SharedCode.Core.Tests/README.md

-# Shared Code
+# Shared Code Core Library Tests
-A library of code shared for free use to help with common scenarios.

-To use these, search NuGet for SharedCode.Core and SharedCode.Data
+This contains unit tests for the core library.